 “Men in Red” art print in matte brass frame, $237 by Kate Baird for Minted; minted.com

-Matte black wall frames, $35-50 by Crate and Barrel; crateandbarrel.com
+Black wall frames, $35-50 by Crate and Barrel; crateandbarrel.com

 "Jardin d'Eden" votive lamp with crystal shade, $455 by Christofle; gearys.com

 Whether you go all out and put a large area rug on your wish list or a smaller kitchen runner, rugs are a wonderful item to add to your registry.
 They're typically expensive, so they can also make a great group gift for your friends from work or yoga classmates.
+It's okay to have other textiles on your wish list too – think a new shower curtain, hand towels, tablecloths for future dinner parties, other sorts of cloths, bath mat options, or even a mattress pad for your bedroom or a nice linen table runner for your dining room.
+Think outside the box when it comes to your wedding registries!

 “Jute Bauble” rug in Platinum, $119-899 by West Elm; westelm.com